patroni/patroni/docs/faq.rst

 DCS
 ---

-Can I use the same ``etcd`` cluster to store data about 2 or more Patroni clusters?
+Can I use the same ``etcd`` cluster to store data from two or more Patroni clusters?
     Yes, you can!

     Information about a Patroni cluster is stored in the DCS under a path prefixed with the ``namespace`` and ``scope`` Patroni settings.

-    As long as you do not have a conflict of both settings across different Patroni clusters, you should be able to use the same DCS cluster to store information about multiple Patroni clusters.
+    As long as you do not have conflicting namespace and scope across different Patroni clusters, you should be able to use the same DCS cluster to store information from multiple Patroni clusters.

 What occurs if I attempt to use the same combination of ``namespace`` and ``scope`` for different Patroni clusters that point to the same DCS cluster?
     Patroni will refuse to manage the Postgres nodes because their Postgres system identifier will mismatch what is stored in the DCS for that ``namespace`` and ``scope``.